collective/collective.dancing/docs/README.txt

 Newsletter templates
   Take complete control over how the newsletters look that are sent out.
-Create your own template or one of the templates that come pre-installed with the Singing and Dancing.
+Create your own template or one of the templates that come pre-installed with the Singing & Dancing.
 Manage newsletter templates in a pool for easy reuse.

 .. image:: http://danielnouri.org/media/singing-dancing.jpg